-- □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 7.4 What if you miss the deadline for making your Level 1 appeal?

-Legal Term A "fast review" (or "fast appeal") is also called an "expedited appeal."
+appeal).
+If you ☐ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. opeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section er tells more about Levels 3, 4, and 5 of the appeals process.
+Section 7.4 What if you miss the deadline for making your Level 1 appeal to change your hospital discharge date?
+Legal Term A "fast review" (or "fast appeal") is also called an "expedited